chrispanag/memoized-node-fetch/README.md

 Sometimes, you have to interface with an API that doesn't respond fast enough.
 Moreover, you might perform the same request multiple times.
 So:

-1. You overload the API with the same exact requests.
+* You overload the API with the same exact requests.
-2. You wait for additional time during the API response.
+* You wait for additional time during the API response.

 ### The solution

-Return the same promise for the same exact requests.
+Return the same promise for the same exact requests **until they resolve**.
 This is more useful when you interface with stateless APIs, where you just consume data.

 ## Usage